colehaus/colex/posts/quorum/main.md

 freedom we give the analyst, the more power we give them to influence results [@simmons11].

-Finally, this procedure admits only post-hoc declarations of quorum.
+Finally, this procedure <a href="#arg-map" id="post-hoc">admits only post-hoc declarations of quorum</a>.
 With the traditional procedure, we can just take attendance at a meeting and determine the quorum status for every referendum therein.
 With the new procedure, after tallying the votes on an issue, we have to run the quorum calculation to retroactively determine quorum status.

 # Extended procedures